-- Junior members are 4-H age 8 to 13 years

-- Senior members are 4-H age 14 and older

-- 2 Market beef, hog, sheep & goats must be tagged and tattooed [or entered online] at the appropriate dates in January, April, and May, commonly referred to as "tagging."

-- 3 Livestock Quality Assurance Requirements
+- Junior members are 4-H age 8 to 13 years - Senior members are 4-H age 14 and older - 2 Market beef, hog, sheep & goats must be tagged [or entered online] at the appropriate dates in January, April, and May, commonly referred to as "tagging." - 3 Livestock Quality Assurance Requirements (See page 5 above). - 4 All market animals must be owned and in the care of exhibitors by the respective tagging dates and

-Montana 4-H members enrolled in any market animal project must be LQA certified as a junior 4-H member (age 13) and again as a senior 4-H member (age 19).
-LQA certification workshops are offered on the county level twice in the spring. - 4 All market animals must be owned and in the care of exhibitors by the respective tagging dates and entered in the Fair in the name of the exhibitor. - 5 Members are allowed to tag two animals of any species at the initial tagging, but only one market animal per member will be allowed to come to the fair. - 6 Each family is allowed to tag one back-up animal per species or one back-up animal per member (but not both). - 7 All 4-H/FFA livestock entries will be combined for

-- judging and awards.
+- entered in the Fair in the name of the exhibitor. - Members are allowed to tag two animals of any species at the initial tagging.
+Only one market animal per member will be allowed to come to the fair.
+If multiple species, must declare by July 1st, which species of market animal is coming to Fair. - 6 Each family is allowed to tag one back-up animal per species or one back-up animal per member (but not both). - 7 All 4-H/FFA livestock entries will be combined for judging and awards.
 Exhibitor may not exhibit the same animal in both 4-H and FFA divisions. - 8 Exhibitors need to show their project by themselves, unless their project consists of more than one animal, or if prior approval has been received through the rule exception process.
 If their project consists of more than one animal, then the member can ask for assistance from another 4-H or FFA exhibitor.
 All Exhibitor Helpers in the Show Ring must comply with the Dress Code. - 9 Exhibitors are required to show a 4-H/FFA animal they are exhibiting at the fair when participating in Showmanship Contests. - 10 Exhibitors must use the same animal from start to finish during a Showmanship Contest unless the animal is injured during the contest, and the Superintendent requests that a change be made. - 11 Exhibitors who would like to show their animals in open class MUST complete an online entry by the deadline established by the Fair Office. - 12 Exhibitor shall exhibit only one market animal.